 This section describes six goals that the AISL Program views as essential across its funding portfolio.
-PIs are encouraged to consider these goals to help guide their proposed work.
-Note that all proposals must explicitly address the first three goals: (1) Learning in Informal Experiences and Environments, (2) Advancing the Knowledge Base of Informal STEM Learning, and (3) Equity, Belonging, and Broadening Participation.
+Pls are encouraged to consider these goals to help guide their proposed work.
+Note that all proposals must explicitly address the first three goals: (1) Learning in Informal Experiences and Environments, (2) Advancing the Knowledge Base of Informal STEM Learning, and (3) Broadening Participation in STEM.
 Certain project types (described below) may require addressing additional goals.
 Unless specified, submitters can use their judgment and determine the extent to which AISL Goals #4-6 apply to their project.